f4iteightiz/ellipse_iso_perimeter/README.md

 CALPERE: calculate the ellipse perimeter based on a cycloid adjusted with the Bohr Magneton electron Adjustment constant (current released constant from internet data which can depend of the evolution of the measurement in the quatum mechanic research laboratories).
 So far achieved precision 0,04%.
 Dependencies: "SOLVE" from Advantage, HP-IL (for outputs logging into printer/screen).
+More to come in this subject.

 Final word: